Contact details

 Friday 4th December 1914

 In Brighouse, Agnes Hoddinott, wife of Sgt.
-Herbert Henry Hoddinott (see 11th September 1914) gave birth to the couple’s tenth child; the boy would be named Herbert Montagu Soames Hoddinott, after one of Sgt.
+Herbert Henry Hoddinott (see below) gave birth to the couple’s tenth child; the boy would be named Herbert Montagu Soames Hoddinott, after one of Sgt.
 Hoddinott’s Company officers, Lt.
 Herbert Montagu Soames Carpenter (see 17th October).
+Hoddinott was a 44 year-old window cleaner from Brighouse.
+He had previously served 15 years with the Regiment, including serving in the South African War.
+On re-enlisting on 7th September he had immediately been appointed Sergeant.

 .